Wooden infrared sauna interior with bench and table—explore whether an infrared sauna is better than a regular sauna for relaxation.

 When considering how hot are saunas supposed to be, it’s important to balance benefits with safety.
 Traditional saunas typically operate at 150-195°F, while infrared saunas use lower 120-150°F temperatures.
 At these heat levels, dehydration and overheating risks can range from mild dizziness to severe confusion or arrhythmia – making proper hydration and session length crucial.

-To avoid overheating, try starting with a lower temperature and raising it over time as your body adjusts.
-Understanding your individual heat tolerance has everything to do with paying attention to what your body is telling you.
+To avoid overheating, start with a lower temperature and gradually increase it as your body adjusts.
+Understanding your individual heat tolerance depends on paying attention to your body’s signals.

 Cardiovascular Strain Concerns